xt-com/xt-api/_order/orderPost.md

         description: amount.
 Required if it is the LIMIT price or the order is the market price when placing an order by amount
         ranges:
 content_markdown: >-
+    #### **Remark**

+    Create a BUY order based on market price, quantity must be null, quoteQty required; Create a SELL order based on market price, quoteQty must be null, quantity required.

     #### **Limit Flow Rules**

     50/s/apikey